kubedb/docs/docs/guides/solr/monitoring/alerting.md

 ### Provisioner Group

+Monitors the KubeDB operator's view of the Solr resource phase (sourced from Panopticon, not the Solr metrics endpoint).

 | Alert | Severity | For | What It Means |
 |-------|----------|-----|---------------|
 | `KubeDBSolrPhaseNotReady` | critical | 1m | KubeDB marked the Solr resource `NotReady`. |